IndrajeetPatil/RmarkdownTips/README.md

 If you’re reading this on GitHub README, you can read the tweets on this
 webpage: <https://indrajeetpatil.github.io/RmarkdownTips/>

+N.B.
+I haven’t included any of my tweets about RMarkdown-extension packages.

 # Ackowledgments

 Most of these tips are from [Yihui Xie](https://yihui.org/)’s books and